 Students interact with cutting edge AI systems, build games, and learn the theory behind how Machine Learning algorithms are developed.
-Your student can sign up for a free AI for kids introductory class, then continue on through the three different levels of AI Explorers.
+Your student can sign up for a free AI for kids introductory event, then continue on through the three different levels of AI Explorers.

 Age range: 9-12

 Format: 4 live one hour classes per unit, 3 units

 Promising review: “My son loves enjoying time with these coding class.
 Very helpful, friendly teachers with affordable price.
 Highly recommended!”

 18. Outschool’s Be in a Play Drama Class

 Be in a Play is a great choice for your aspiring thespian.
 The instructor selects a different play every week, and students work together to perform it over video calling.
 In addition to building reading and public speaking skills, this class is a great social opportunity for kids.